antu3199/MizJam1/README.md

 You can watch me talk about the game over at: https://youtu.be/rB-TO94OuZo

+Note: In spirit of the game jam time limit, not all of the code follows the best practices.

 All music and sound was not created by me, but has a public domain license (CC0).
 All audio was found on OpenGameArt.org.
 The music was created by Juhani junkala.